YAGoOaR/Planes/README.md

 # Planes
-It will be Unity 2D game.
+It will be Unity 2D multiplayer game about planes.